top of page

 Tel: 01362 681917

-Richard has been resident in Great Fransham with his wife since 2017
+Richard has been resident in Great Fransham with his wife since 2017 and have recently celebrated the arrival of a daughter.

 He is an Operations Manager at a manufacturing firm based in Kings Lynn and also a part time flying instructor at a school in Norwich.